awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/detecting-custom-labels.md

   To filter labels based on the detection confidence, specify a value for `MinConfidence` that matches your desired confidence level\.
 For example, if you need to be very confident of the prediction, specify a high value for `MinConfidence`\.
 To get all labels, regardless of confidence, specify a `MinConfidence` value of 0\.

 The performance of your model is measured, in part, by the recall and precision metrics calculated during model training\.
-For more information, see [Metrics for evaluating your model](tr-metrics-use.md)\.
+For more information, see [Metrics for evaluating your model](im-metrics-use.md)\.

 To increase the precision of your model, set a higher value for `MinConfidence`\.
-For more information, see [Reducing false positives \(better precision\)](tr-improve-model.md#tr-reduce-false-positives)\.
+For more information, see [Reducing false positives \(better precision\)](tr-improve-model.md#im-reduce-false-positives)\.

 To increase the recall of your model, use a lower value for `MinConfidence`\.
-For more information, see [Reducing false negatives \(better recall\)](tr-improve-model.md#tr-reduce-false-negatives)\.
+For more information, see [Reducing false negatives \(better recall\)](tr-improve-model.md#im-reduce-false-negatives)\.

 If you don't specify a value for `MinConfidence`, Amazon Rekognition Custom Labels returns a label based on the assumed threshold for that label\.
-For more information, see [Assumed threshold](tr-metrics-use.md#tr-assumed-threshold)\.
+For more information, see [Assumed threshold](im-metrics-use.md#im-assumed-threshold)\.
 You can get the value of the assumed threshold for a label from the model's training results\.
-For more information, see [Accessing training results \(Console\)](tr-console.md)\.
+For more information, see [Training a model \(Console\)](training-model.md#tm-console)\.

 By using the `MinConfidence` input parameter, you are specifying a desired threshold for the call\.
 Labels detected with a confidence below the value of `MinConfidence` aren't returned in the response\.
 Also, the assumed threshold for a label doesn't affect the inclusion of the label in the response\.